addozhang/alfred-safari-toolkit/README.md

 ## Versioning

-The current version is 1.0.0 which covers the above one.
+The current version is 1.0.0 which covers tupton/alfred-safari-history features.
 In the next version, planning to involve in the Safari tabs searching feature.